SurvDiff: A Diffusion Model for Generating Synthetic Data in Survival Analysis: Introduction

 \section{Introduction}

-Survival analysis is a core tool in medicine for modeling time-to-event outcomes, such as progression-free survival in cancer or overall survival in clinical trials \citep{bewick.2004, arsene.2007}.
-Unlike standard tabular datasets, survival data are characterized by \emph{right-censoring}, where information about events is incomplete due to dropout, loss to follow-up, or adverse reactions.
+Survival analysis is a core tool in medicine for modeling time-to-event outcomes (the duration until an event occurs), such as progression-free survival in cancer or overall survival in clinical trials \citep{bewick.2004, arsene.2007}.
+Unlike standard tabular datasets, survival data are characterized by \emph{right-censoring}, where events are not observed due to dropout, loss to follow-up, or adverse reactions.
 Such right-censoring is common in medical practice and can affect nearly half of patients in some cancer trials \citep{shand.2024, norcliffe.2023}.

-However, generating synthetic data for survival analysis is particularly \textit{challenging} because failing to correctly model censoring mechanisms can bias downstream clinical results \citep{norcliffe.2023, wiegrebe.2024}.
+However, generating synthetic data for survival analysis is particularly \emph{challenging} because failing to correctly model censoring mechanisms can bias downstream clinical results \citep{norcliffe.2023, wiegrebe.2024}.
 Unlike standard tabular data generation, the task requires not only capturing covariate distributions but also faithfully (i)~\emph{reproducing time-to-event distributions} and (ii)~\emph{preserving censoring mechanisms} \citep{bender.2021}.
 This interplay between covariates, survival times, and censoring makes survival data generation inherently more complex than standard tabular synthesis and is why na{\"i}ve applications of generic synthetic data methods, such as standard generative adversarial networks (GANs) or diffusion models, fail in survival contexts.

-To the best of our knowledge, there is only one method, SurvivalGAN \citep{norcliffe.2023}, tailored method for generating synthetic survival data (see Table~\ref{tab:related_work}). {SurvivalGAN} adopts a multi-step procedure by first generating synthetic covariates and then sampling event times \emph{conditioned} on the covariates.
-However, SurvivalGAN has two main \textbf{limitations}: \textbf{(1)}~it is based on GANs, which suffer from mode collapse and thus instable training; \textbf{(2)}~the need to model the data with three different models in an autoregressive manner, which makes the approach prone to error propagation and which prevents end-to-end learning.
-As a result, SurvivalGAN produces distributions of covariates, event times, and censoring of limited fidelity.
+To the best of our knowledge, there exist only two methods tailored to generating synthetic survival data (see Tab.~\ref{tab:related_work}): SurvivalGAN \citep{norcliffe.2023} and the framework of \citet{ashhad.2025} (which we refer to as \emph{Ashhad} in the following).
+Both SurvivalGAN and Ashhad decompose survival data generation into separate components for covariates and for event times and censoring, rather than learning a single joint model.
+However, these approaches have major \textbf{limitations}: \textbf{(1)}~in the case of SurvivalGAN, the GAN backbone is prone to mode collapse and therefore unstable training; \textbf{(2)}~they rely on multi-stage pipelines with different models for covariates and event-time mechanisms, which makes them prone to error propagation and prevents end-to-end learning.
+As a result, SurvivalGAN and Ashhad produce distributions of covariates, event times, and censoring of limited fidelity.